mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

 - Algorithm :ref:`algm-LoadEventAsWorkspace2D` accepts new boolean parameter ``LoadNexusInstrumentXML``.
 Default is *true*.
 - File search/loading will now look in instrument data cache **on IDAaaS**.
   The instrument data cache is the directory ``/data/instrument/`` present on IDAaaS, and contains the same raw data as the data archive from the past 3 years.
-  This new feature will speed up file loading times for external users on **on IDAaaS** that do not have access to the data archive.
+  This new feature will speed up file loading times for external users **on IDAaaS** that do not have access to the data archive.
   Please note that if you are **not** on IDAaaS, avoid creating the directory ``/data/instrument/`` as this will trigger a search for files inside that directory.
   Here is a demonstration on IDAaaS showing that an instrument file can now be loaded even when the archive is turned off: